 Recipe Notes

 Note 2: Coconut extract is optional, but it adds a nice flavor.
-It is a flavor enhancer (like vanilla extract) that gives these cookies a more nuanced flavor.
+It gives these cookies a more nuanced flavor.
 Coconut extract can usually be found near other baking extracts and spices in the grocery store.

 Note 4: Use a food scale for accuracy!
 Measure 400 grams of flour for perfect cookies.
 It also helps ensure uniform cookie dough balls, leading to a professional look and even baking.